LiuRunky/LiuRunky.github.io/_pages/about.md

 Prior to this, I obtained my B.E. degree in Computer Science and Engineering from Southeast University in 2022.

 Recently, I have been excited about the mechanism of Large Language Models (LLMs) and their applications.
-At present, I am also working with Prof. [Zhijiang Guo](https://cartus.github.io/) on relevent topics, and is scheduled to visit HKUST(GZ) as a research assistant since 2025 Fall.
+At present, I am also working with Prof. [Zhijiang Guo](https://cartus.github.io/) on relevent topics, and is scheduled to visit Lark@HKUST(GZ) as a research assistant since 2025 Fall.
 Meanwhile, I stay open to collaborations on LLM-based projects.
-If you are interested in my background and skills, feel free to [send an email](mailto:liurunky@gmail.com) and discuss how I can contribute to your objective.
+If you are interested in my background or skills, feel free to [send an email](mailto:liurunky@gmail.com) and discuss how I can contribute to your objective.